arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Arizona Family Court Records?

-Arizona family court records are official documents pertaining to the legal processes and court proceedings of family courts within the jurisdiction of the state.
-These documents typically contain information regarding cases/suits heard by the courts, including motions filed, court actions, judgments and court decrees delivered following each trial or hearing.
+Arizona family court records are official documents pertaining to the legal processes and court proceedings of family courts within the state's jurisdiction.
+These documents typically contain information regarding cases/suits heard by the courts, including motions filed, court actions, judgments, and court decrees delivered following each trial or hearing.
 In compliance with Arizona state laws, these records may be made available to interested members of the public upon request.

-Arizona family courts are often operated by the state’s civil courts, which typically resolve non-criminal cases involving persons, institutions or organizations and more often than not, require monetary compensation or financial remuneration.
-Family courts are specially designed for hearing family-related/domestic matters such as:
+Arizona family courts are often operated by the state's civil courts, which typically resolve non-criminal cases involving persons, institutions, or organizations and, more often than not, require monetary compensation or financial remuneration.
+Family courts are responsible for overseeing family law cases within state limits.
+They are specially designed for hearing family-related/domestic matters such as:

-• Juvenile matters: including allegations of child abuse, neglect and illegal behavior of underage persons
+• Juvenile cases and matters: including allegations of child abuse, neglect, and illegal behavior of underage persons

-• Guardianship related matters, paternity suits, and child custody cases
+• Guardianship-related matters, paternity suits, child support, and child custody cases

-• Marriage dissolution cases including annulment, separation agreements requiring property or alimony agreements.
+• Marriage dissolution cases include annulment, separation agreements requiring property, or alimony agreements.

 • Emancipation and domestic violence cases.